thienanbeou/AHKdotfiles/README.md

 - ~~There seems to be a problem with the `Alt + Shift + a` combo, which can't properly produce `{`~~
 	- ~~Also, tap dance with the combo is quite clunky ATM~~ ~~the whole `Alt + a` is really clunky, but not `Alt + s`, idk why.~~ just double tap fast enough to trigger tap dance, that's it.
-- There's still room for other keys that aren't mentioned (PgUp, PgDown, Home, End, etc).
+- ~~There's still room for other keys that aren't mentioned (PgUp, PgDown, Home, End, etc).~~.
+Only the Insert key is missing on this keymap, and tbh idk what's the functionality of it.
 ---
 ### Afterwords:
 This is just my personal AHK script that aims to improve ***my*** typing experience, but if it happends to be helpful to you too - that's great!